huzheng16/MutationalPatterns/README.md

   regions = lapply(regions, function(x) rename_chrom(x))
   ```

-## Test for significant depletion of enrichment in genomic regions
+## Test for significant depletion or enrichment in genomic regions

 It is necessary to include a list with Granges of regions that were surveyed in your analysis for each sample, that is: positions in the genome at which you have enough high quality reads to call a mutation.
 This can for example be determined using CallableLoci tool by GATK.
 If you would not include the surveyed area in your analysis, you might for example see a depletion of mutations in a certain genomic region that is solely a result from a low coverage in that region, and therefore does not represent an actual depletion of mutations.